sheax0r/ruby-cloudpassage/README.md

     $ gem install cloudpassage

 ## Usage
-  * Objects are all wrapprers around RestClient.
+  * Objects are all wrappers around RestClient.
 Data is retrieved when the .data method is invoked.
   * This method returns a hash, parsed from the JSON data.
   * Data will not be retrieved until data is invoked.
   * Objects cache data until their reload method is invoked.